microsoft/Mastering-the-Marketplace/saas/labs/lab3-install-pub-portal/README.md

 1. Click on the `saas-workshop-publisher` app registration.
 1. In the left-hand menu click the **Authentication** link.
 1. Click on **Add a platform** under **Platform configurations**.
+1. Select **Web** tile under **Configure platforms**.
+1. Paste in your publisher portal application URL under **Redirect URIs** and click **Configure**.
-1. In the **Web > Redirect URIs** section, click **Add URI** and paste in your publisher portal application URL.
+1. In the **Web > Redirect URIs** section, click **Add URI**.
-1. Paste it in again on another line, this time adding a suffix of `/signin-oidc` so that your URI looks something like this.
+1. Paste your publisher portal application URL in again on another line, this time adding a suffix of `/signin-oidc` so that your URI looks something like this.

     > https://*.azurewebsites.net/signin-oidc

-Click the **Save** button at the top of the screen.
+1. Click the **Save** button at the top of the screen.

-Using the App Service URL `https://<prefix>.azurewebsites.net`, browse to that web page After authenticating you will see all the subscriptions to your offers.
+Using the App Service URL `https://<prefix>.azurewebsites.net`, browse to that web page.
+After authenticating you will see all the subscriptions to your offers.
 If you completed Lab 2, there should be at least one purchased subscription.

 If you haven't completed Lab 2 by subscribing to your offer, please go do so now.